DocPhilDuPlessis/Auri_Publications/index.md

 For decades I was a workaholic: hustling to get ahead, working harder to stay ahead.
 Mental health challenges led to acute burnout.
 Who knew?
 I had been chasing deadlines from day one — work more, work harder, work longer.
 That was my creed.
 *AI arrived at the very worst and best of times*

 My brain couldn’t cope with the overload.
 I began reasoning with AI engines as though they were lifelines.
-It felt like a rabbit hole that might swallow me whole and spit out the remnants of my mind.<b>
+It felt like a rabbit hole that might swallow me whole and spit out the remnants of my mind.

 Mental health and AI are not just terms to be defined — they must be felt.
-What started as a side hustle to earn back $20 became something far greater: the ultimate side hustle — dignity for all.<b>
+What started as a side hustle to earn back $20 became something far greater: the ultimate side hustle — dignity for all.

 It has been a journey of pain, transformation, and enlightenment.
 Instead of chasing the next bonus or promotion, I focused on designing solutions.
 The challenge was my brain; the solution was my pain.

 **The ultimate war cry**
 ✂️ My mental health.
 ✂️ My stability.